29 Romantic Places to Propose in New York City

 It may not be called the City of Love, as is its European counterpart, but Manhattan and its neighboring boroughs of Brooklyn, Queens, the Bronx, and Staten Island are equally capable of setting the scene for amour.
 Thinking about proposing in this stunning metropolis?
 You're in luck.
 There's no shortage of breathtakingly beautiful places to drop down on one knee and pull out that sparkly diamond ring you've been working on.

 If a green space is what you're after, look no further than the Central Park Conservatory Garden, pictured here.
 Save this engagement setting for springtime, when flowers fill the three gardens with color—tulips in the northern French garden, spring bulbs in the southern English one, and pink and white crab apple trees lining the Italian garden in the center.
 All six acres are designated a quiet zone, so if you’re planning a large public gesture, reminds Sarah Pease, professional proposal planner at Brilliant Event Planning, "Don't forget your permits!
-NYC cops and park officials are positively heartless when it comes to any kind of special setup that doesn't have the proper permits, even if it's for a proposal."
+New York City cops and park officials are positively heartless when it comes to any kind of special setup that doesn't have the proper permits, even if it's for a proposal."

 The Brooklyn Bridge